 Creating a living will isn’t a one-time task.
 A common mistake is drafting a will and then forgetting about it for years.
 Life changes, and your wishes might, too.
 Major life events—like a marriage, divorce, the birth of a child, or a new diagnosis—are all important reasons to review your living will.
 An attorney can help you establish a schedule for periodic reviews, ensuring your document stays current with your life and any changes in Missouri law.
 This proactive approach guarantees that the instructions in your living will are always accurate, giving you and your family continued peace of mind.

-Aligning Your Living Will with Other Legal Documents
+How Your Living Will Fits With Other Documents

 Your living will, also known as an advance directive, is just one piece of your overall plan.
 It needs to work seamlessly with other important documents, like a Durable Power of Attorney for Health Care, which appoints someone to make medical decisions for you.
 Without careful coordination, these documents could contain conflicting information, creating legal headaches for your family.
 An attorney will review all your legal documents to ensure they are aligned.
 This comprehensive check confirms your wishes are consistent across the board, preventing disputes and making sure your designated agent can act confidently on your behalf.